CallumWhitecross/UX-Design/README.md

 # UX-Design
-A module covering multimedia and design
+A module covering multimedia and design of a website